relevant-ai/RelevantCardsDocumentation/DOCS.md

 The return of this method is the value entered by the user after flipping the card (tapping on the button at the top-right corner).

-If you flip a basic card built using the [**Relevant platform** wizard](http://platform.relevant.ai), you will see nothing at the back of the card.
+If you flip a basic card built using the [**Relevant Platform** wizard](http://platform.relevant.ai), you will see nothing at the back of the card.

 To allow your card to have settings, you need to include the `meta` variable `settingsType`: